 Actionable steps to building a quality system that everyone will understand and be proud of.

 No dictating from an ivory tower.
-Quality and productivity are the same and good ones built on the floor with the people who actually do the work.
-No theory, just real world lessons learned in the trenches.
+Quality and productivity are the same and good ones are built on the floor with the people who actually do the work.
+No theory, just real-world lessons learned in the trenches.

 Clear steps and progress that you track and know that you got what I promised.